Early Dental Care

 Good Diet and Healthy Teeth

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
-A variety of foods from the five food groups helps minimize (and avoid) cavities and other dental problems.
+Our Battle Ground kids dentists recommend a variety of foods from the five food groups, to help minimize (and avoid) cavities and other dental problems.
 Most snacks that children eat cause cavities, so children should mostly eat healthy foods like vegetables, low-fat yogurt and cheeses, which promote strong teeth.